Postgraduate Research Coordinator

-- Work with internal and external partners to maintain effective relationships and to plan and deliver complex deliver cross-functional services and activities.
+- Work with internal and external partners to maintain effective relationships and to plan and deliver complex cross-functional activities.

-- Analyse and interpret PGR data and statistics and provide reports for higher level decision makers.
+- Interpret PGR data and provide reports for higher level decision makers.

-- Accurately record information and data and disseminate within internal networks including committees, including acting as Secretary to the PGR Staff Student Forum and other Departmental meetings as required, e.g. arrange meetings, draft agenda, take minutes, initiating and monitoring follow-up actions.
+- Accurately record information and data and disseminate within internal networks including committees including acting as Secretary to the Staff, Student Consultative Committees and other student meetings as required e.g. arrange meetings, draft agenda, take minutes, initiating and monitoring follow up actions.

 - Prepare written reports for consideration by management where required.

 - Contribute to the preparation of documentation associated with internal accreditation, quality management and enhancement activities related to research student activities and the wider research environment.

 - Work outside office hours during peak periods

 In order to be considered for interview, candidates must evidence each of the essential criteria required for the role in the person specification above (including those listed in the section ‘Realising Your Potential Approach’).

 In some cases, the recruiting panel may also consider the desirable criteria, so we recommend you evidence all criteria in your application.
 Please note that some criteria will only be considered at interview stage.